nimsara66/CS4642-Mini_Project/README.md

 ## Exciting Features Coming Soon - Retrieval Augmented Generation

-Use text-generation trasformers to perform Summarization, Q&A, etc tasks on retrieved data
+Utilize text-generation trasformers to perform Summarization, Q&A, and other tasks on retrieved data.

 ## Getting Started